-Handling Remote Desktop with High DPI (Dots Per Inch) issues can turn out to be a very tricky issue on Windows 10 v1703.
+Handling Remote Desktop with High DPI (Dots Per Inch) issues can turn out to be a very tricky issue on Windows 11/10.
 That said most of the DPI issues can be successfully mitigated with due diligence.

-High DPI issues are usually associated when you plug in devices like Surface Pro 3 and Surface Pro 4 with external monitors.
-With the onset of DPI issues, the taskbar, icons, text and the dialogue boxes appear very small or disproportionate.
-The DPI issue also crops up when you use multiple monitors in different display resolution.
+High DPI issues are usually associated when you plug in devices like Surface Pro with external monitors.
+With the onset of DPI issues, the taskbar, icons, text and dialogue boxes appear very small or disproportionate.
+The DPI issue also crops up when you use multiple monitors in different display resolutions.
 Chances are that the Windows interface will also appear in blurry texts.

 How to handle Bad DPI